plasmabio/plasma/docs/configuration/monitoring.rst

     sudo passwd ubuntu

+  To add more users as admin or change permissions from the Cockpit UI, see :ref:`monitoring/permissions`.

 Since user servers are started as Docker containers, they will be displayed in the Cockpit interface in the ``Docker Containers`` section: